 This type of ownership will give you an arm's-length control.
 It allows you to treat it as an investment and not a lifestyle change.
 While you own the business, you hire managers to deal with the daily operations.
 While this leads to higher labor costs, you can have more freedom and scalability.
-Many former professional athletes choose this form of ownership after they retire.

 This is the best of both the owner/operator and absentee ownership models.
 With this ownership type, you have help with the daily operations while also having the time to have a day job and support the business financially.
+Many former athletes and other professionals choose this form of ownership after they can operate the business while pursuing other opportunities or spending more time with family.

 You also need to consider how many units you’d like to buy.
 You can choose: